-Five Steps to Successful Supply Chain Planning
+Five Critical Supply Chain Planning Steps

 Now, supply chain professionals are more strategic and better understand the trade-offs of their supply chain decisions.
 Also, evolving technology has led to shorter sales and operations planning (S&OP) cycles.
 In turn, companies now must be more agile and make faster decisions.
 Historical data and related data analytics can certainly help with this.

-Key Supply Chain Planning Elements
+Supply Chain Planning: Key Elements

 The traditional sales and operations planning process starts with a review of sales projects.
 Then, planners factor in inputs from the operations and supply chain teams as well as the goals of the business.